huggingface/datasets/datasets/biwi_kinect_head_pose/README.md

 - a corresponding rgb image (both 640x480 pixels),
 - annotation

 The head pose range covers about +-75 degrees yaw and +-60 degrees pitch.
-The round truth is the 3D location of the head and its rotation.
+The ground truth is the 3D location of the head and its rotation.

 ### Supported Tasks and Leaderboards